mrv777/Bitaxe-Hashrate-Benchmark/README.md

 ## **Contributing**

-Contributions are welcome\!
+Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## **License**

-This project is licensed under the GNU General Public License v3.0 \- see the [LICENSE](https://www.google.com/search?q=LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://www.google.com/search?q=LICENSE) file for details.

 ## **Disclaimer**